 - Pantothenic acid – 3%.
 The pantothenic acid is the B5 vitamin.
 It converts foods into energy, but it also creates new blood cells.

 - Calcium – 17mg.
-Calcium is responsible for the creation of strong bone tissues.
-It is good for guinea pigs only when they are young.
-But, for grown guinea pigs this mineral is harmful to their urinary tract.
+For grown guinea pigs, this mineral is harmful to their urinary tract.

 - Magnesium – 5%.
 Magnesium prevents diabetes and heart problems, and it makes bones stronger too.

 - Potassium – 23%.
-With potassium, there is less risk of kidney stones, less risk of losing muscle mass, and blood pressure will be at a normal level.
+With potassium, there is less risk of kidney stones, losing muscle mass, and blood pressure will be at a normal level.

-- Urinary complications – yams have calcium, and we mentioned how this mineral can cause problems in grown guinea pigs.
+- Urinary complications – Yams have calcium.
 When the cavy is young and still has to develop and grow, calcium is not harmful.
 But, in adult guinea pigs, when there is excess calcium they are prone to bladder and kidney stones, blood in the urine, painful urinating and frequent infections in that urinary tract.
-This needs to be treated in time because it can progress to renal failure (which is fatal).

-- Weight changes – yam is rich in carbs and really high in calories.
-When you feed yams to the guinea pig, you will give it just a few pieces, not too much so the carbs and calories shouldn’t present a problem.
-But, if you give yams in large quantities to guinea pigs, and too often, the guinea pig could be at risk for gaining rapid weight.
+- Weight changes – Yam is rich in carbs and really high in calories.
+If you give yams in large quantities to guinea pigs, and too often, the guinea pig could be at risk for gaining rapid weight.

 Quick Facts on Yams